 It will take seven to 10 days on average to receive the funds when you cash out your 401(k).
 How long it actually takes depends on your 401(k) account custodian.
 In most cases, you will have some tax liability when cashing out your 401(k), so it is wise to consult with your financial or tax adviser to ensure cashing out your 401(k) is a wise move.

-Holdings’ Time Frame
+Time Frame For Holdings

 Your 401(k) contributions are generally tied up in mutual funds, which are a combination of stocks, bonds and other securities held within one fund.
 It isn’t a matter of your account custodian simply writing you a check once you’re ready to cash out your 401(k).
 Rather, your share percentage of the securities held within the fund must be sold and the money transferred to your account custodian.
 Once sold, this transaction may take no longer than three business days, according to federal law.